Professor of Cognitive Neuroscience

 Following the ICN, I moved to the Centre for Economic Learning and Social Evolution (ELSE) as a Postdoctoral Fellow where I continued to work with Professor Heyes on studies of imitation and decision making in typically-developing adults and adults with ASD.
 From October 2007 I took a year's position as an advisor on science policy to the UK government before joining the Department of Psychological Sciences at Birkbeck in October 2008.
 I moved to the MRC SGDP Centre at the Institute of Psychiatry, Psychology, and Neuroscience (IoPPN), King's College London in January 2013 where I continued to work on social cognition in typical individuals and those with ASD.
 At the IoPPN I developed a keen interest in interoception (our ability to perceive the internal state of our body) and alexithymia (a sub-clinical condition characterised by an inability to identify and describe one's own emotions).
 In January 2017 I moved to the Dept of Experimental Psychology at Oxford where I hope to continue this work.

-Adams K. et al, (2022), Neuroscience and Biobehavioral Reviews
+Lee KS. et al, (2022), Neuroscience and Biobehavioral Reviews